WE ARE ALL IN THE BUSINESS OF FIGHTING FOR AIR

 The documentary Sing Me L’ Internationale (2019) by Ching Wong delves into a Malaysian-Chinese man’s harrowing past using the narrative of his wife, his sister-in-law and Ching herself as the granddaughter.
 A root-searching journey reveals not an intimate family portrait but also the insurmountable force that twisted the destiny of the vulnerables, woman in political struggles and diaspora.
 Through the failure of tracing individual and collective history, the documentary subtly discloses the trauma that lies in the construction of the feminine, and the tyranny of hegemonic social and cultural unspeakable female roles in politics.

-Art Therapy Workshop led by Nicole Lai and Yen Hsing Lim who graduated with MA in art psychotherapy from Goldsmiths, University of London.
+Led by Nicole Lai and Yen Hsing Lim who graduated with MA in art psychotherapy from Goldsmiths, University of London.
 Participants can make use of different visual art forms like painting, drawing, craft, sculpture, needlework or even clay modelling to explore the relationships between art and the expression of feelings, making art approachable as well as using it as an alternative way of mental healing.
 It aims to provide an opportunity for participants to express themselves artistically and understand the emotions associated with them under the facilitation of art therapists, who hold a supportive environment for emotions to be acknowledged and shared.
 One of the therapeutic aspects of art therapy is participants can have their own pace and authority to decide how much of their personal matters and how deep they would like to disclose according to their needs.
 In times when feelings have no words to express, art can be an alternative option.
 Therefore, the workshop is a chance to experience the power of visual communication without the pressure of producing perfect pieces of art.